-149-A at the drains and other low points, provided that the thickness of insulation is increased at the high points of the roof so that the average thermal resistance equals or exceeds the value that is specified in Table 149-A. - v.
-The building envelope, which has a roof replacement subject to this requirement, shall comply with Section 143(b), where - a. the standard building has a solar reflectance which meets the requirements of Section 143(a)1 and the other terms in Equation 143-D correspond to the existing building at the time of the application of the permit, and - the solar reflectance of the replacement roof product, as certified and labeled according to the requirements of Section 10-113 and the roof product meets the requirements of Section 118
+EXCEPTION 4 to Section 149(b)1Biv: Tapered insulation may be used which has a thermal resistance less than that prescribed in Table 149-A at the drains and other low points, provided that the thickness of insulation is increased at the high points of the roof so that the average thermal resistance equals or exceeds the value that is specified in Table 149-A.

+v.
+The building envelope, which has a roof replacement subject to this requirement, shall comply with Section 143(b), where a. the standard building has a solar reflectance which meets the requirements of Section 143(a)1 and the other terms in Equation 143-D correspond to the existing building at the time of the application of the permit, and

-3, or - 2. a solar reflectance of 0.10 if the product has not been certified and labeled and/or does not meet the requirements of Section 118(i), and - 3. has the other improvements to the building envelope necessary to comply.
+- 1. the solar reflectance of the replacement roof product, as certified and labeled according to the requirements of Section 10-113 and the roof product meets the requirements of Section 118 (i) 3, or - 2. a solar reflectance of 0.10 if the product has not been certified and labeled and/or does not meet the requirements of Section 118(i), and - 3. has the other improvements to the building envelope necessary to comply.

-EXCEPTION to Section 149(b)1B: Roof recoverings allowed by the CBC are not required to meet Section 149(b)1B when all of the following occur:
+EXCEPTION 1 to Section 149(b)1B: Roof recoverings allowed by the CBC are not required to meet Section 149 (b) 1 B when all of the following occur: